-Your lender will never contact your employer when applying for a loan.
+Your lender will never contact your employer when applying for a payday loan or short term finance product.
 When applying for a loan, you will typically have to provide employment details.
 This can make many applicants nervous that their employer will be contacted by the lender – but fear not!
 A reputable lender will never directly let your employer know about the loan you have applied for.

 When applying for a loan, the lender will need to have confirmation of your employment, however this will be done very discretely.
 To confirm your employment status, you may have to provide a recent copy of your payslip.
 Additionally, our partners might contact your place of work for further confirmation, however they will not disclose any information about why they are calling, and simply ask to speak to you.